 Practus selects Intapp to deliver risk and compliance solutions in the cloud

-Globally distributed law firm will centralize and systematize its conflicts clearance process using Microsoft Azure-based Intapp Conflicts

-/EIN News/ -- PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Intapp (NASDAQ: INTA), a leading provider of cloud software for the global professional and financial services industry, today announced that virtual law firm Practus, LLP has selected Intapp Risk & Compliance, delivered in the Microsoft Azure Cloud, as its risk management and compliance suite.
+PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Intapp INTA, a leading provider of cloud software for the global professional and financial services industry, today announced that virtual law firm Practus, LLP has selected Intapp Risk & Compliance, delivered in the Microsoft Azure Cloud, as its risk management and compliance suite.

 The Intapp Risk & Compliance cloud suite helps professionals quickly and thoroughly evaluate new business, onboard clients, and monitor relationships for compliance throughout the client lifecycle.
 As a part of this suite, Practus will use Intapp Conflicts to implement a centralized, AI-driven approach to ensuring all ethical, business, and subject-matter conflicts are addressed quickly and confidently.